 - Brussel sprouts

-- Spinach: can sneak extra of this into any of your meals– freeze it then put it in your smoothies, in spaghetti sauce,
+- Spinach: can sneak extra of this into any of your meals; freeze it & put into your smoothies, in spaghetti sauce, saute’s, etc.

 The recommended dietary allowance (RDA) for women 19+ years old is 75g, men 19+ years old is 90mg and lactating women is 120mg.